rsksmart/devportal-1.0/content/rsk-devportal/guides/starter-kits/dapp-automation-cucumber.md

 ## DApp Configuration

-To test your dApp on your preferred blockchain, go to `config/config.js` and modify the following parameters:
+To test your DApp on your preferred blockchain, go to `config/config.js` and modify the following parameters:

 ```shell
 const dAppURL = 'https://wallet.testnet.rollup.rif.technology/';